sons-of-sarlacc/macros/doctor-buff-by-tell.md

 ```

 ## Macro
 Create the following macros exactly as written.
-Change all instances of `<name>` to your character's name.
+Replace `<name>` with your character's name.

 ### docStart
 Starts macros running.